The world's largest website

 ROBOT WELDED FRAME, WITHOUT MOST WELDS REQUIRING WELD REWORK.

-TRANSFER WHICH DID NOT MATTER FOR MANY COMPANIES THAT DID NOT KNOW WHAT SPRAY TRANSFER WAS.
-OFTEN THE OVERSIZED WELD WIRES END UP BEING USED IN
+OFTEN WHEN THE OVERSIZED WELD WIRES ARE USED, THEY END UP BEING USED IN

 THE GLOBULAR TRANSFER MODE.
 GLOBULAR WELD TRANSFER WAS VERY COMMON AT